Kalshi Preparing to Launch Sports Betting-Like Event Contracts

 Among other things, Republican Commissioner Caroline Pham was named the regulator’s acting chairman on Jan.
 20, the same day as Trump’s inauguration.

-Pham has been skeptical of the commission majority’s approach to prediction markets in the past, abstaining from the vote that prohibited Kalshi’s election contracts and dissenting against the CFTC’s proposed rule that would forbid those same products.
+Pham has been skeptical of the commission majority’s approach to prediction markets in the past.
+She abstained from the vote that prohibited Kalshi’s election contracts and dissented against the CFTC’s proposed rule that would forbid those same products.
+That rule has not been finalized.

 The CFTC's pushback on Crypto's sports contracts also came while its previous chairman was still in the job.